-You can create legacy (Thrift/CLI-compatible) tables in CQL using the COMPACT STORAGE directive.
+You can create Thrift/CLI-compatible tables in CQL 3 using the COMPACT STORAGE directive.
 The compact storage directive used with the CREATE TABLE command provides backward compatibility with older Cassandra applications; new applications should generally avoid it.

 Compact storage stores an entire row in a single column on disk instead of storing each non-primary key column in a column that corresponds to one column on disk.
 Using compact storage prevents you from adding new columns that are not part of the PRIMARY KEY.

-Using CQL, you can query a legacy table.
-A legacy table managed in CQL includes an implicit WITH COMPACT STORAGE directive.
-A table contains a timestamp representing the date/time that a write occurred to a columns.
-You use WRITETIME in the select expression to get this timestamp.
+This timestamp represents the date/time that a write occurred to a columns.
+In CQL 3, you use WRITETIME in the select expression to get this timestamp.
 For example, to get the date/times that a write occurred to the body column:

 SELECT WRITETIME (title ) FROM songs WHERE id = 8a172618-b121-4136-bb10-f665cfc469eb; writetime (title ) ------------------ 1353890782373000

 The output in microseconds shows the write time of the data in the title column of the songs table.

 When you use CQL 3 to query legacy tables with no column names defined for data within a partition, CQL 3 generates the names (column1 and value1) for the data.
 Using the CQL RENAME clause, you can change the default name to a more meaningful name.

 ALTER TABLE users RENAME key to user_id;

 CQL 3 supports dynamic tables created in the Thrift API, CLI, and earlier CQL versions.
 For example, a dynamic table is represented and queried like this in CQL 3: